Nature - Climate Conversations

 In Scotland’s more urban areas, street trees have been found to reduce neighbourhood air pollution by 50%.

-It’s clear that nature not only benefits the planet but each of us as individuals, and we must restore and regenerate it.
+It’s clear that nature is vital to the planet, but also to each of us as individuals, and we must do more to restore and regenerate it.

 Trees in urban areas can reduce air pollution by 50%